 who will bring salvation to Celestia, her homeworld.
 Thus, Shinya's tale of adventure, betrayal, and salvation begins.

-Watashi no Messiah-sama is a manga series which ran from 2002 to 2007 in the Monthly Gangan Wing magazine.
+Watashi no Messiah-sama is a manga series which ran from 2002 to 2007 in the Monthly Gangan Wing magazine, later collected into 12 bound volumes.
 It was written by Suu Mikazuki, the author who would later go on to write Heaven's Lost Property

 Watashi no Messiah-Sama contains examples of the following tropes: